Guide to Owning a Pet Bearded Dragon (Pogona vitticeps)

 Veterinary Care

-then every year.
-The vet will examine a feces sample at the annual
+Bring a Bearded Dragon to a veterinarian after buying the lizard and then every year.
+The vet will examine a feces sample at the annual visit to ensure the bearded dragons health and safety.

-Signs of Bearded Dragon Disease:
+Signs Of Bearded Dragon Disease

 - Depression